a guide to Byron Bay

 The lodges are also part of the Art Park artists residency program (artists come to stay in Bryon and do art at Art Park and stay at Atlantic; their art then displays around the property and is for sale).
 All of which adds a lovely creative vibe to the place.
 I love the feel here.
 Fresh and whimsical.

-Also, I reckon Byron at Byron really is a great deal and great for being a little out of the chaos.
+Byron at Byron is another great place to stay and is a little out of the chaos.
 Lyn and Chrissie are gorgeous authentic operators and will make your stay special.

+The Byron Bay Beach Houses are perfect if you’re visiting as a group or family.
 I used to ride and run past this place most days.
 Byron Bay Beach Houses is on the Lighthouse Road, just opposite the Captain Cook Lookout (where I would park to surf The Pass).
 I stayed in the Havana house, set back from the road and backing onto rainforest.
-It’s a languid, beachy, breezy family home with two big loungerooms, with generous couches and generous cushions and lots of light and air, four bedrooms (to sleep 10), a pool, barbeque areas and two decks.
+It’s a languid, beachy, breezy family home with two big lounge rooms, with generous couches and generous cushions and lots of light and air, four bedrooms (to sleep 10), a pool, barbeque areas and two decks.
 You getting the picture?
 Breezy, big and great for entertaining.